zliu/terraform/tutorials/wordpress_with_terraform_and_ansible.md

       ```
       {: screen}

 4. If you run macOS on your local machine, securely store your local machine password with Ansible Vault in a `vault.yml` file.
-The WordPress sample playbook package requires `sudo` rights to execute updates to the host file and to install modules to monitor the state of the app.
+The WordPress sample playbook package requires `sudo` permissions to execute updates to the host file and to install modules to monitor the state of the app.
 Your local machine password is stored as the encrypted variable `su_password` by Ansible Vault in the `vault.yml` file in the `group_vars/control` folder of your Ansible project directory.
 If you use a Linux distribution, this step is not required.
    1. Create your `vault.yml` file.
       ```
       ansible-vault create <ansible_project_path>/group_vars/control/vault.yml